 Minimum Setbacks.
-Local subdivision and zoning ordinances and design criteria should be consulted to determine minimum setbacks for impoundments to property lines, structures, and wells.
-Generally, wet ponds should be set back at least 20 feet from property lines, 25 feet from building foundations, and 50 feet from septic system fields and 100 feet from private wells.
-Setbacks are measured form the toe of the embankment on the downsteam side and the design high water on the upstream side.
+Local ordinances and design criteria should be consulted to determine minimum setbacks to property lines, structures, and wells.
+As a general rule, wet ponds should be set back at least 20 feet from property lines, 25 feet from building foundations, and 100 feet from septic system fields and private wells.

-Depth-to-Water Table and Bedrock.
-Shallow water table or depth to bedrock may make excavation difficult and expensive.
-Groundwater inputs can also reduce the pollutant removal rates of wet ponds (Table 14.1).
-Refer to Section 7 for design variations when encountering high water table, bedrock, or karst topography
+Depth-to-Water Table.
+The depth to the groundwater table can be a design concern for wet ponds.
+If the water table is close to the surface, it may make excavation difficult and expensive.
+Groundwater inputs can also reduce the pollutant removal rates of wet ponds.

 Soils.
-Highly permeable soils make it difficult to maintain a constant level for the permanent pool.
-Soil explorations should be conducted at proposed pond sites to identify soil infiltration and the presence of karst topography.
+Highly permeable soils make it difficult to maintain a constant level for the permanent pool in many parts of Virginia.
+Therefore it is important to directly address fluctuating water levels in the design.
+Soil infiltration tests need to be conducted at proposed pond sites to determine the need for a pond liner or other method that address water level fluctuation.
 Underlying soils of Hydrologic Soil Group (HSG) C or D should be adequate to maintain a permanent pool.
-Most group A soils and some group B soils will require a liner in order to maintain the permanent pool.
-A wet pond should be the option of last resort if karst topography is present.
-Refer to Section 7 for additional guidance when designing near karst topography.
-At a minimum, an impermeable clay or (preferably) geosynthetic liner will be required (Section 6.9).
+Most group A soils and some group B soils will require a liner.
+Geotechnical tests should be conducted to determine the infiltration rates and other subsurface properties of the soils beneath the proposed pond.